ainneo/react-functional/README.md

 ## Load More Button & Infinite Scrolling when fetching data

 This method of pagination is useful in cases where referencing a page for later purposes is not needed.
 For example, social media posts, video posts and others.
-We will be impletmenting a load more button, infinite scrolling, using a third party API endpoint with paginated data and building our API endpoint using Node.js(Express.js) and Sequelize.js.
+We will be impletmenting a load more button with a mock API.

 ## All content is inspired by & credit is given to the authors in the articles below: